Applying for and getting New Zealand Residency

 New Zealand residence through partnership and family categories

-If you are in a relationship with a New Zealand citizen or residence, and you have been living together in a genuine and stable relationship, then you may qualify to apply for residence based on your relationship.
+If you are in a relationship with a New Zealand citizen or resident, and you have been living together in a genuine and stable relationship, then you may qualify to apply for residence based on your relationship.
 Likewise, if you were not included in your parents’ residence application initially, you may join them as a dependent child later on, if the conditions are met.
 You may also be able to join your children who are resident in New Zealand.